I have one foot bigger than the other, how do I buy shoes that fit?

 - If you have time to do some research, some specialty shoe manufacturers make mismatched pairs.
 They may charge a surcharge, but it is generally less expensive than buying two pairs of shoes.

-If you are having difficulty finding shoes to fit your needs, contact your Canadian Certified Pedorthist.
+If you are having difficulty finding a shoe size that fits your needs, contact your Canadian Certified Pedorthist.
 Your Pedorthist is a footwear expert and will recommend the best solution for you.

 By Jim Pattison, C. Ped (C), Prince Albert, SK